Slowik131/Prediction-of-stock-prices-LSTM-and-NLP/README.md

-# So far my main project
+# Biggest project so far

 # Abstract